Scientific Name

 Description

 Sedum morganianum is a beautiful succulent with many stems covered with thick, fleshy, glaucous green leaves.
-The stems arise from the base and can grow up to 3.3 feet (1 m) long at first erect, becoming pendant as they grow.
+The stems arise from the base of the plant.
+They are at first erect, becoming pendent as they grow, and can reach a length of 3.3 feet (1 m).
 The leaves are lance-shaped, measuring up to 0.8 inches (2 cm) long and 0.3 inches (0.8 cm) in diameter.
-This species resembles its relative, Sedum burrito, but has longer and pointier leaves.

 The flowers are purplish-pink to reddish-purple and appear in spring arranged in pendant clusters at the ends of the longest stems.